 Instructions can be found on the Spring 2021 Grades page on the University Registrar site for how to use the LionPATH GPA Calculator, used to estimate the effect of alternative grading choices, and the Alternative Grade Calculator and Request Tool, which is where students will finalize their decisions.

 Alternative Grading System

 Students will have the option of replacing one or more letter grades with alternative grades that will not be included in their GPA calculation.
 The alternative grading options are as follows:

 - V (Pass).
 This grade, which will be available if a student earns a D in a course, will be considered a passing grade.
 The student will earn credits for the course, and a V grade can be used to meet requirements for which D is an acceptable grade.
-The V grade cannot be used to meet C or better requirements.
+The V grade cannot be used to meet C-or-better requirements.

 - Z (No Grade).
 This grade will be available if a student earns an F in a course.
-Z can be used to replace an F grade and will be treated similar to Late Drop (LD).
+Z can be used to replace an F grade and will be treated similar to a Late Drop (LD).

 How will I enter my grades at the end of the semester?